 More refugees than ever are resettling in urban areas—particularly in the developing world.
 The humanitarian sector needs to support these cities.

 This week, the Bangladeshi and Burmese government reached an agreement to repatriate millions of Rohingya refugees back to Myanmar, where they risk horrific persecution and genocide.
-It’s been a year since the refugees crossed the border seeking sanctuary in Bangladesh, and becoming one of the world’s largest displaced populations.
+It’s been a year since the refugees crossed the border seeking sanctuary in Bangladesh, and became one of the world’s largest displaced populations.

 Only three years ago, millions of Syrians and Iraqis escaping ISIS and civil war knocked on the gates of Europe, seeking shelter.
 Even now, a small group of Central American refugees snake their way north through Mexico, seeking a better life for themselves.

 Globally, displaced persons are arriving in new countries, cities and lands, and the international community is struggling to address the humanitarian impacts of the situation.
 As national politicians worldwide spread misinformation and fear about displaced populations, cities are quietly on the front lines, meeting the needs of displaced populations.
 That’s the subject of a new report from the International Rescue Committee, that points to cities, particularly cities in the Global South, as the primary and most effective supporters of displaced people.

 In the last half-century, worldwide refugee populations have grown increasingly urban.
 Whereas the very mention of refugees often brings to mind large-scale, quickly built camps meant to temporarily house people, the reality is much more long-term and much more urban.
 Nearly 60 percent of the world’s roughly 20 million refugees live in urban areas, and in the last 20 years, the average span of somebody’s time as a refugee—a person who cannot return to her home or is afraid to do so—has grown from 10 to 20 years.